cilium/cilium/Documentation/operations/upgrade.rst

   the feature was automatically enabled for the ``partial`` when ``upgradeCompatibility`` was not set or it was set to ``>= 1.8``.

+* In upgrades to Cilium v1.12.8 with IPSec enabled, the IPSec state is not refreshed, which causes dropped connections in the cluster.
+As such, we recommend staying at v1.12.7.
+This issue can be mitigated by either replacing workload nodes in the cluster (to get a fresh IPSec state) or by flushing the current state by running the following command on each node:
+  ``ip xfrm state flush``.

 New Options
 ~~~~~~~~~~~